diegoami/DA_ML_Capstone/solutions.md

 * Loads the model created in the previous step
 * Walks through all the images in the dataset, one by one, and retrieve the predicted label
-* Print average accuracy, a classification report based on discrepancies, and a confidence matrix
+* Print average accuracy, a classification report based on discrepancies, and a confusion matrix
 * Save discrepancies in a _misclassified_ file, that can be used later in a preprocessing step